biocatiit/website/content/pages/about_support.rst

-The BioCAT facility has a ~550 square foot wet laboratory with sinks, hoods, analytical and platform balances, water de-ionizer, chromatography refrigerator, -20 and -80°C freezers, micro-centrifuge, high-speed centrifuge ultracentrifuge, platform rocker, as well as, a Cary 50 UV/VIS spectrophotometer, an EON plate reader and an AKTA FPLC.
+The BioCAT facility has a ~550 square foot wet laboratory with sinks, hoods, analytical and platform balances, water de-ionizer, chromatography refrigerator, -20 and -80°C freezers, micro-centrifuge, high-speed centrifuge, Nanodrop, platform rocker, an EON plate reader and an AKTA FPLC.
 It is possible to do a complete on-site purification of proteins from cell-pellets.
-We have several Zeiss stereomicroscopes and a Nikon inverted microscope with epi-flourescence capability.
+We have s everal Zeiss stereomicroscopes and a Nikon inverted microscope with epi-flourescence capability.
 The BioCAT instrumentation lab is also ~550 square feet and contains electronic testing equipment, fabrication and testing areas and a large granite table for assembling optics.
 We have access to a well-equipped machine shop at IIT with one machinist.
 Argonne Central Shops (with a satellite shop on site at the APS) can handle larger jobs.
 The Advanced Photon Source has a well-equipped metrology shop which we use to characterize mirror and multilayer optics.
 For animal care we have access to the Animal Housing Facility in the Engineering Research Building at IIT.

 Biochemistry Lab